Personal Financial Planning

 Senior Contemporary Business Seminar Series II

 A series of seminars covering topics pertinent to those pursuing a professional accounting career.
 Students are required to attend sessions with the course instructor, attend seminars sponsored by the Department of Accounting, or choose additional acceptable seminars and presentations offered throughout the University.
-Prerequisite: Open only to senior declared accounting majors.
+Prerequisite: Open only to senior declared accounting and accounting and information systems majors.
 Cross listed with ACTG 162.

 Peer Educator in Accounting